Aosta Valley

 The Aosta Valley (Valle d'Aosta /it/; Vallée d'Aoste /fr/; (Note: If pronounced in Aostan French; /fr/ if pronounced in Standard French.)
-Val d'Aoûta /frp/; Augschtalann or Ougstalland; Val d'Osta) (Note: Also informally known as Val d'Aosta or Val d'Aoste in Italian and French respectively.), officially the Autonomous Region of Aosta Valley, (Note: Regione Autonoma Valle d'Aosta; Région autonome Vallée d'Aoste.) is a mountainous autonomous region in northwestern Italy.
+(Note: Also informally known as Val d'Aosta or Val d'Aoste in Italian and French respectively.)
+Vâl d'Aoûta /frp/; Augschtalann or Ougstalland; Val d'Osta), officially the Autonomous Region of Aosta Valley, (Note: Regione Autonoma Valle d'Aosta; Région autonome Vallée d'Aoste.) is a mountainous autonomous region of northwestern Italy.
 It is bordered by Auvergne-Rhône-Alpes, France, to the west; by Valais, Switzerland, to the north; and by Piedmont, Italy, to the south and east.
 The regional capital is Aosta.

-Covering an area of 3263 km2 and with 122,714 inhabitants as of 2025, it is the smallest, least populous, and least densely populated region of Italy.
-The province of Aosta having been dissolved in 1945, the Aosta Valley region was the first region of Italy to abolish provincial subdivisions, followed by Friuli-Venezia Giulia in 2017 (where they were reestablished later).
+With a population of 122,554 in an area of 3260.90 km2, it is the smallest, least populous, and least densely populated region of Italy.
+The province of Aosta having been dissolved in 1945, the Aosta Valley region was the first region of Italy to abolish provincial subdivisions, and remains the only such region.
 Provincial administrative functions are provided by the regional government.
-The region is divided into 74 comuni (communes).
+The region is divided into 74 municipalities (comuni, communes).

 Italian and French are the official languages, and the Valdôtain dialect of Franco-Provençal is also officially recognized.
 Italian is spoken as a mother tongue by 77.29% of the population, Valdôtain by 17.91%, and French by 1.25%.
 In 2009, reportedly 50.53% of the population could speak all three languages.